International Film Awards Strike Twice

 -The lyrical content is uncannily prophetic.
 Although songwriting sessions began in late 2018 and were completed last spring, the references to doomsday, strange energy and tumultuous times sound as if they were written mid-pandemic.

 - The title is not inspired by schlock horror films.
 Vampire Anthems, uses the term "vampires" as a metaphor for "survivors" and the songs are, indeed, anthemic.

 -The production is epic.
 Chains, cellos, and guitars contorted into synthesizers; as producers, Bailer and Watts used the studio as a laboratory for cinematic sounds.

 -Dancing in the Dark.
 Musically the album is influenced by early 80's post-punk but with signature shards of rockabilly guitar riffs.
 Dark lyrics set to insatiable rhythms.

 -June 2020 Release Date.
 Since it's inception in 2010, the band has faithfully released an album every two years.
 Pandemic be damned, Vampire Anthems was released right on schedule.

 -Where to get it.
 Vampire Anthems is available on all digital platforms including right here on the website where many tracks are FREE.
-All we ask in return is to share with your friends and leave us some feedback.
+All we ask in return is to share with as many people as humanly possible and leave us some feedback.